-I work closely with colleagues in the Arthritis Research UK Centre for Epidemiology on research that aims to prevent and cure musculoskeletal diseases, and improve the lives of those with these conditions.
+I work closely with colleagues in the Centre for Epidemiology versus Arthritis on research that aims to prevent and cure musculoskeletal diseases, and improve the lives of those with these conditions.
 In particular, I work on developing statistical models to help predict new cases of disease or the progression of existing disease.
 Such models help doctors and patients make better-informed decisions, improving outcomes for patients and delivering more cost-effective care.

 Prior to September 2013 I worked with Dr Susan Astley on the Predicting Risk Of Cancer At Screening (PROCAS) study, which is based at the Nightingale Centre and Genesis Prevention Centre, University Hospital of South Manchester.